 Why might this be relevant?

-The project discusses the challenges of getting households and electric vehicles to participate in energy markets and provides solutions from a market entry perspective.
+The project addresses challenges in getting households and electric vehicles to participate in energy markets, focusing on market entry perspective.

 Smart local energy systems offer the new opportunity to unlock valuable demand flexibility from owners of distributed energy technologies, such as electric vehicles, home batteries and heat-pumps.
 When combined with cons...